ilango100/ecserv/README.md

 ```
 It will automatically start the setup process in interactive mode, i.e. it asks for you to set the intial values.

-After setup if you need to edit any settings, just edit the .ecserv file in the source file directory:
+After setup if you need to edit any settings, just edit the ecset file in the source file directory:
 ```
 {
  "root": "C:\\Users\\<username>\\EcServ",